johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 ["John Wargo", "Anna Wargo"]
 ```

-Once a mobile application’s user selects a contact, the agent is called again with the following URL:
+Once a mobile application's user selects a contact, the agent is called again with the following URL:

 ```text
 https://localhost/bbnames.nsf/domdirlookuprest?openagent&cmd=details&searchstr=john+wargo
 ```

-In this case, the cmd is ‘details’ and the searchStr is my contact name.
+In this case, the cmd is 'details' and the searchStr is my contact name.
 When the agent runs on the Domino server, it will return the following JSON object (notice that the first call, the call to get the list, returns a JSON array, while the second call (for the details) returns an object):

 ```json
 {